open-osp/open-osp/README.md

 ```
 docker-compose up --build -d nginx
 ```
-to restart both tomcat_oscar and nginx.
+to restart both oscar and nginx.

 ### Customizing Login Page
 You can customize the login page by adding environment variables to nginx.
 You can edit the file named 'local.env' and add variables;